Skip to main content

 The CFC has more than three decades of experience financing commodity value chains, funded primarily by our 101 Member States.
 In 2012 we pivoted to impact investing and have brought together about one billion US$ of investment including counterparty contributions.

 ACT has been formed to give private sector institutions the opportunity to invest in the huge untapped potential of agribusiness SMEs, linking smallholders to international markets as shown in the diagram below.
-The fund will benefit from our stability as an intergovernmental institution with wider connectivity across UN and other financial ecosystem.
+The fund will benefit from our stability as an intergovernmental institution with connections across the UN and the global financial ecosystem.

 ACT will invest in established SMEs with revenues of more than US$1 million, primarily in the form of working capital, trade finance and capex loans, as well as smaller amounts of quasi-equity.
 Our aim is to balance impact and return for investors, by leaning on our world class in-house impact investment and Technical Assistance teams, and by backing the fund financially.